deepbsd/AcquireCo/README.md

 in the Slideshow component.
 I had put it in there when I was trying to troubleshoot a different problem.
 It wound up causing another problem.
 I'll just have to see if removing it fixes the problem.
 So far, it seems fixed.
 Fingers crossed!

 _9:33am Sunday Feb 24, 2019_: Took off the min-width property of the App style.
 That fixed a bunch of problems.
+Also changed position absolute .Landing class to 35% from top now.

 TODO: